Deep6Lab/Conversation-Feature-Extraction-Tool/README.md

 Overview:

 To assess people with communication disorders clinicians need better insights into their daily life and it is a laborious and time-consuming task.
-We have created an API extract features from conversation such as average percentage spoke in conversation, taking turns in conversation, total pauses during a conversation, and many other speaker metrics.
+We have created an API that extract features from conversation such as average percentage spoke in conversation, taking turns in conversation, total pauses during a conversation, and many other speaker metrics.
 The goal of this API is to integrate into a user-friendly system so that users can easily analyze a conversation and have an intuition of individuals' involvement in communication and daily life.

 Tool installment: